 Instructions for Self-Screening

 Self-screenings can be used as the first line of defense to prevent the spread of COVID-19.
-Visitors should complete self-screening on the day of the visit prior to coming to the community and should not arrive at the community for visitation if you are experiencing or have experienced in the past 10 days, any of the below symptoms:
+Visitors should complete self-screening on the day of the visit prior to coming to the residence and should not arrive at the residence for visitation if you are experiencing or have experienced in the past 10 days, any of the below symptoms: